Bassel1029/Data-Entry-Bot-Project/README.md

 - Saves each post as a text file (`post 1.txt`, `post 2.txt`, etc.) in a `tjm-project` directory on the Desktop.
 - Gracefully handles multiple Notepad windows:
   - Closes any existing Notepad windows before starting.
-  - Closes all Notepad windows after completing the task.
+  - Uses **BotCity** image recognition to find and click the Notepad close button.
 - Error handling for network failures or file saving issues.
 - Fully packageable as a standalone executable using PyInstaller.